-Clobetasol propionate cream USP, 0.05% (emollient) contains the active compound clobetasol propionate, a synthetic corticosteroid, for topical use.
+Clobetasol Propionate Cream USP contains the active compound clobetasol propionate, a synthetic corticosteroid, for topical dermatologic use.
 Clobetasol, an analog of prednisolone, has a high degree of glucocorticoid activity and a slight degree of mineralocorticoid activity.

-Clobetasol propionate has the molecular formula C25H32ClFO5 and a molecular weight of 467.
+Clobetasol propionate has the empirical formula C 25H 32ClFO 5 and a molecular weight of 467.
 It is a white to cream-colored crystalline powder insoluble in water.

 Clobetasol Cream - Clinical Pharmacology

 Like other topical corticosteroids, clobetasol propionate has anti-inflammatory, antipruritic, and vasoconstrictive properties.
 The mechanism of the anti-inflammatory activity of the topical steroids, in general, is unclear.
 However, corticosteroids are thought to act by the induction of phospholipase A 2 inhibitory proteins, collectively called lipocortins.
 It is postulated that these proteins control the biosynthesis of potent mediators of inflammation such as prostaglandins and leukotrienes by inhibiting the release of their common precursor, arachidonic acid.
 Arachidonic acid is released from membrane phospholipids by phospholipase A 2.

 The extent of percutaneous absorption of topical corticosteroids is determined by many factors, including the vehicle and the integrity of the epidermal barrier.
 Occlusive dressing with hydrocortisone for up to 24 hours has not been demonstrated to increase penetration; however, occlusion of hydrocortisone for 96 hours markedly enhances penetration.
 Topical corticosteroids can be absorbed from normal intact skin.
 Inflammation and/or other disease processes in the skin may increase percutaneous absorption.